Grassfields languages: Classifications

 The Grassfields languages were previously known as Grassfields Bantu and Semi-Bantu.
 They are sometimes classified on two levels, Wide Grassfields, which includes all the languages, and Narrow Grassfields, which excludes Menchum, Ambele and sometimes the Southwest Grassfields languages.
 These may form a group of their own, which Nurse (2003) calls Peripheral Grassfields but rejects.

 Blench (2010) notes there is little evidence for the traditional assumption that the non-Western Momo languages belong in Grassfields and that they may actually be closer to the poorly established Tivoid group; Western Momo is therefore renamed Southwest Grassfields to avoid confusion, and only Menchum and Ambele are left out of Narrow Grassfields.
-The classification of Amebele is unclear, though it is clearly divergent, and Menchum may be closer to the Tivoid languages (Blench 2011).
+The classification of Ambele is unclear, though it is clearly divergent, and Menchum may be closer to the Tivoid languages (Blench 2011).
 Blench (2012) suggests that Western Beboid may belong in Grassfields.
 Blench (2010b) adds Momo as a Narrow Grassfields subgroup.